 The bacterial plasma membrane is similar to the plasma membrane of eukaryotic cells.
 But it contained oxidative or respiratory chain enzymes.
 The bacterial plasma membrane is modified to form varied structures:

-Mesosomes – In Tubercle bacillus and bacillus subtilis, the plasma membrane is invaginated into whorls of convoluted membranes called mesosomes or chondroid.
+Mesosomes – In Tubercle bacillus and Bacillus subtilis, the plasma membrane is invaginated into whorls of convoluted membranes called mesosomes or chondroid.

 These contain enzymes of the electron transport system.
-Mesosomes help in respiration secretion and synthesis of material for the cell walls; receive DNA during conjugation and are sites of DNA-replication enzymes.
+Mesosomes help in respiration secretion and synthesis of material for the cell walls; they receive DNA during conjugation and are sites of DNA-replication enzymes.
 These also help distribute chromosomes (DNA) to daughter bacterial cells.

-Desmosomes: In Thiovulvum majus The plasma membrane sinks Deep into the cytoplasm forming multi-layered structures, called desmosomes.
+Desmosomes: In Thiovulvum majus, The plasma membrane sinks Deep into the Cytoplasm, forming multi-layered structures called desmosomes.

 (4) Cytoplasm –

-The cytoplasm contains 70S ribosomes.
+The Cytoplasm contains 70S ribosomes.
 These are also called bacterial ribosomes.
 These occur freely in the cytoplasm or form polyribosomes.
-Each bacterial ribosome consists of two subunits 30s and 50s.
+Each bacterial ribosome consists of two subunits, 30s and 50s.

 (5) Nuclear material or nucleoid or genophore:

 It consists of a helical DNA molecule that forms a circular chromosome stop it leads between the Santa Clause and is not enclosed in a nuclear Membrane.
-The clear area of the Cytoplasm along with the bacterial chromosomes is called nucleoid or genophore.
+The clear area of the Cytoplasm, along with the bacterial chromosomes, is called nucleoid or genophore.

 It is folded into several super-coiled loops.